OgetoOndicho/SQL_102/README.md

 ON b.translator_id = t.id
 ORDER BY b.id;
 ```
--G. Retrieve id, type, title from Books table matching records with Translators and Authors Table
+- G. Retrieve id, type, title from Books table matching records with Translators and Authors Table
 The AS is used as an Alias to refer to a given column from the Table
 We use the ORDER BY Statement for precise ordering of results
 ```sql